 The flu can come on unexpectedly, and since the flu season is upon us, we’ve prepared the ultimate list of stats and facts, so check them out.

-The Top 10 Most Interesting Flu Facts and Statistics
+The Top 10 Most Interesting Flu Facts and Statistics for 2020

 General Flu Statistics and Facts